etecture/kimono/README.md

-# @kimono/create-electron-app-workspace
+# @kimono/workspace

-Monorepo for `@kimono/create-electron-app` and its packages.
+Monorepo for the `@kimono` packages.

+The goal of this project is to provide general tools and helpers for working with monorepos.
+Currently, the focus is on electron apps, but will become broader in near feature.

 ## Installation